-Boards must ensure appropriate staff is aware that in order for an employer to qualify for WOTC tax credits for a new employee, :
+In order for an employer to qualify for WOTC tax credits for a new employee, TWC and Boards must ensure that Workforce Solutions Office staff inform employers to:

-Complete the following:
+Complete the following forms:

 IRS Pre-Screening Notice and Certification Request for the Work Opportunity Credit (Form 8850, which must be completed on/before the employee’s start date)

-Individual Characteristics (ETA Form 9061) If the new hire has been given the Conditional Certification (ETA Form 9062), it may be used in lieu of the ETA Form 9061.
+Individual Characteristics (ETA Form 9061) Note: If the new hire has been given the Conditional Certification (ETA Form 9062), it may be used in lieu of the ETA Form 9061.

 Submit the completed forms within 28 days to the TWC WOTC Unit.